Photo: Brian Braff

 - She loves speaking in a British accent, much to the annoyance of everyone around her.

-- She’s always hated doing anything athletic and used to hide behind the handball courts in elementary school during P.E.
+- She’s never been good at sports and used to hide behind the handball courts in elementary school during P.E.

 - She is a major tech-y and has to own every gadget that comes out.
 Regardless of whether or not she has any intention of using it.